GianMarcoCoppari/roofit/tutorial-1/README.md

 * define the `RooRealVar` out of the factory, read and import the data from the file and import in the workspace using `RooWorkspace::import()`.
 * Compare the fitted value with the particle mass reported in the Particle Data Group.
 You can see how to import data here: https://root.cern.ch/doc/master/rf102__dataimport_8C.html

-Submit the macro as `ex_2020_1.cpp` and the image of the canvas in png format.age of the canvas in png format)
+Submit the macro as `ex_12_2.cpp` and the image of the canvas in png format.